AlexBug1982/portfolio/index.md

 ### HeyJobs 2016-2017

 In early 2016 the founders of Memorado decided to pivot.
-I an idea generation process HeyJobs, a product that allows job seekers to apply more easily to job offers, was born and initially released in April 2016 after 8 weeks of development.
+In an idea generation process HeyJobs, a product that allows job seekers to apply more easily to job offers, was born and initially released in April 2016 after 8 weeks of development.

 Within 12 weeks we developed the MVP, using Xamarin as the cross-platform solution, and the RoR backend.
 The product development process, developed at Memorado helped to achieve this milestone.
 During the next month, I also took over the TPM responsibility for the Backend project.
-Every week, the team and I integrated new job platforms to spread the job offers of our customers (30 in the end including Indeed, eBay classified, Jobbörse), improved the speed of our operations team with new internal tools, and served new API endpoints to improve the web interface.
+Every week, the team and I integrated new job platforms to spread the job offers of our customers (30 in the end including Indeed, eBay classified, and Jobbörse), improved the speed of our operations team with new internal tools, and served new API endpoints to improve the web interface.

 FEATURES in 2016
 * Jobseekers can search for nearby jobs
-* Jobseekers can easily apply to suitable jobs on the mobile device
+* Jobseekers can easily apply for suitable jobs on a mobile device
-* Jobseekers can create a beautiful looking and appealing CV and attach it to every application
+* Jobseekers can create a beautiful-looking and appealing CV and attach it to every application

 [Website](https://hire.heyjobs.co/en-us/)